Glaas/ShaderPlayground/README.md

 # ShaderPlayground

-This is a lab project to learn and experiment with HLSL.
+This is a lab project in Unity to learn and experiment with HLSL.